Fibre Channel over Ethernet (FCoE) allows Fibre Channel traffic

 to signal the far end to pause the data transmission for a short

-The priority flow control feature applies pause
+The priority flow control (PFC) feature on Cisco NX-OS platforms applies pause

 functionality to specific classes of traffic on the Ethernet link.